NCBI-Hackathons/BLAST-Pipelines-and-FAIR/README.md

 Take a look at the links on this page to find out more.
 The CWL video (below) is a good introduction to CWL.

-### Is anybody going to use this stuff when we're done?

-I sure hope so!

 ### Resources